ismail-hussain/WMGzon/README.md

    FLASK_APP=application
    FLASK_DEBUG=1
 4. Go back on the terminal and run 'python run.py' to create the database and run the application
+5. Type 'pytest' in terminal to run tests

 Dependencies:
 - Python 3.10.5 and above